Moustache: Workplace

 In a study performed by J. A. Reed and E. M. Blunk, persons in management positions were shown to positively perceive, and therefore be more likely to hire, men with facial hair.
-Although men with beards over all scored better than men with only moustaches, the moustached men scored much higher than those men who were clean-shaven.
-In this experiment, 228 persons, both male and female, who held management positions that made hiring decisions were shown ink sketches of six male job applicants.
+Although men with beards overall scored better than men with only moustaches, the moustached men scored much higher than those men who were clean-shaven.
+In this experiment, 228 people, both male and female, who held management positions that made hiring decisions were shown ink sketches of six male job applicants.
 The men in these ink sketches ranged from clean-shaven, to moustachioed, to bearded.
 The men with facial hair were rated higher by the employers on aspects of masculinity, maturity, physical attractiveness, dominance, self-confidence, nonconformity, courage, industriousness, enthusiasm, intelligence, sincerity, and general competency.
 The results were found to be fairly similar for both female and male employers, which Reed and Blunk suggest would imply that gender does not factor into one's perceptions of a moustache on a male applicant.
 However, Blunk and Reed also stipulate that the meaning and acceptability of facial hair does change depending on the time period.
-However, the studies performed by Hellström and Tekle, and also the studies performed by Klapprott, would suggest that moustaches are not favourable to all professions as it has been shown that clean-shaven men are seen as more reliable in roles such as salesmen and professors.
+However, again, the studies performed by Hellström and Tekle and also the studies performed by Klapprott would suggest that moustaches are not favourable to all professions as it has been shown that clean-shaven men are seen as more reliable in roles such as salesmen and professors.
 Other studies have suggested that acceptability of facial hair may vary depending on culture and location, as in a study conducted in Brazil, clean-shaven men were preferred by personnel managers over applicants who were bearded, goateed, or moustached.